-Students may withdraw from the co-op education program by completing the online withdrawal from found on the co-op education program Moodle page.
+Students may withdraw from the co-op education program by completing the online withdrawal form found on the co-op education program Moodle page.
 There will be no refund on fees collected for professional development seminars or work terms completed prior to the date of withdrawal.
-For students who withdraw during a PDS session or while completing a work term, normal refunding will apply.
-Students who want to withdraw from the program while on work term must notify the co-op office of their intention to withdraw.
-The co-op office will review the student's employment contract as some roles require the student to be enrolled in a co-op program.
-The co-op office will notify the student if they must complete their work term and necessary assignments before the formal withdrawal from the co-op program will be processed.
+For students who withdraw during a PDS session, normal refunding will apply.
+Students will not be permitted to withdraw from the co-op program once they have accepted a co-op position whether they have registered for the work term course or not.
+The student must successfully complete the work term and the necessary work term assignments to receive a pass for the work term.
+The process to withdraw the student from Co-op Program will take place after the final grade has been entered for the work term.

 Students who successfully complete all co-op requirements and all academic requirements for their degrees will receive a certificate of completion with their degree parchment.
-In addition, a co-operative education designation will be displayed in the degree awarded section of their official transcripts.
+In addition, a co-operative education designation will be displayed in the degree awarded section of their official transcript.